citrineos/citrineos.github.io/framework.md

 Below is a diagram to introduce you to Citrine's high-level architecture:
 ![Citrine's C4](/assets/images/CitrineC4.svg)

 > N.B.: In the diagram above the websocket connections pass through the cloud before touching the central system.
-The definitions for the central system in 00_Base do not require direct websocket connectivity.
-Use of an infrastructure layer between the websockets and central system, such as [AWS's API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api.html), is thus supported.
-The implementation which lives in 50_Server handles the websockets directly.
+> The definitions for the central system in 00_Base do not require direct websocket connectivity.
+> Use of an infrastructure layer between the websockets and central system, such as [AWS's API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api.html), is thus supported.
+> The implementation which lives in Server handles the websockets directly.

 ## Codebase Strucutre
 Citrine's code structure includes 3 common packages: 00_Base, 01_Data, 02_Util and 03_Modules.